allolex/nacre/README.md

 When using the API's search endpoint, the API returns search results that include some of the attributes from the queried resource, but not all.
 You may want to combine a search with pulling in a collection for that resource.
+This will generally be more efficient if the search provides data you can use to filter the resources you'd like to get from the API.

 For example, you want to get the first two orders from Brightpearl: